Tatra marmot: Social structure

-Family colony can consist of several individuals – the dominant pair, their offspring from different years, and adopted individuals.
+A family colony can consist of several individuals – the dominant pair, their offspring from different years, and adopted individuals.
 According to former director of Tatra National Park, Wojciech Gąsienica-Byrcyn, several marmot families can comprise a colony.
 Marmot territorialism manifests in the daily need for the dominant male to patrol the boundaries demonstratively, systematically marking the territory with its scent.
 This is most likely done through secretions from glands located in the anal region, cheek glands, and glands in the paw pads.
 The marked territory is defended by the male against individuals from neighboring colonies.
 The first warnings are visual signals.
 The male raises its fur and waves its tail vertically.
 If the warning is not enough, it leads to a fight, where decisive wounds are inflicted using incisors.
 If the fight is evenly matched and neither male surrenders or flees, the brawl can last even the whole day.
 Aggressive defense is mainly directed towards foreign adult males.
 Young individuals can visit even the center of a foreign colony without fear.
 They are seen as adoption candidates for the colony without posing a threat to the dominant male's position.

 The social nature of marmot colonies is evident in their collective actions.
 They build burrows together, sleep together, and help each other groom.
 Young ones play together in groups, wrestling, standing in a "pillar" position, or chasing each other around the colony area.
 During a meeting, marmots greet each other by touching noses and sniffing.
 Sometimes, they also show excitement by moving their tails up and down.
 Reproduction is also subject to specific rules and is reserved only for the dominant pair.
 Mature individuals in the colony must adhere to the leader in this regard.
 Periodic battles for leadership may result in the overthrow of the dominant male.
-He is then expelled from the colony, and the victor may sometimes kill his offspring to solidify his power.
+He is then expelled from the colony, and the victor may sometimes kill the loser's offspring to solidify his power.